AdobeDocs/id-service.en/help/mcvid-reference/mcvid-cors.md

 snippet: y
 ---

-# CORS Support in the Experience Cloud ID Service{#cors-support-in-the-experience-cloud-id-service}
+# CORS Support in the Experience Cloud ID Service {#cors-support-in-the-experience-cloud-id-service}

 Browsers use Cross Origin Resource Sharing (CORS) to request resources from a domain other than the current domain.
 The Experience Cloud ID service supports CORS standards that enable these client-side, cross-origin resource requests.
 The ID service reverts to JSONP requests on older browsers or browsers that do not support CORS.